James Reston

-James Barrett Reston (November 3, 1909 – December 6, 1995), nicknamed "Scotty", was an American journalist whose career spanned the mid-1930s to the early 1990s.
+James "Scotty" Barrett Reston (November 3, 1909 – December 6, 1995) was an American journalist whose career spanned the mid-1930s to the early 1990s.
 He was associated for many years with The New York Times.

-Early life
+Early life and education

-Reston was born in Clydebank, Scotland, into a poor, devout Scottish Presbyterian family that emigrated to the United States in 1920.
-He sailed with his mother and sister to New York as steerage passengers on board the SS Mobile, and they were inspected at Ellis Island on September 28, 1920.
+Reston was born in Clydebank, Scotland, into a poor, devout Scottish Presbyterian family.
+In September 1920, Reston emigrated with his mother and sister to New York City as steerage passengers on board the SS Mobile, and arrived and were inspected at Ellis Island.

-The family settled in the Dayton, Ohio, area, and Reston graduated from Oakwood High School.
+The family settled in the Dayton, Ohio area, and Reston graduated from Oakwood High School in Oakwood, Ohio.
 In 1927, he was a medalist in the first Ohio High School Golf Championship.
-He was Ohio Public Links champion in 1931, and in 1932 was a member of the University of Illinois' Big Ten championship team.
+He was the Ohio Public Links champion in 1931, and in 1932 was a member of the University of Illinois' Big Ten championship team.

+While at Illinois, he was a member of Sigma Pi fraternity and was a roommate of John C. Evans, a Sigma Pi brother.